TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 A key advantage of \oursd's direction perturbation mechanism is the ``dominant'' sector.
-We refer to the central piece $[l_{\varphi,\varepsilon}, r_{\varphi,\varepsilon})$ as the dominant sector because it centers around the private direction $\varphi$ with high probability.
-The dominant sector varies with the privacy parameter $\varepsilon$; a larger $\varepsilon$ results in a narrower dominant sector, closer to the private direction $\varphi$, eliminating the inner-sector errors of the strawman approach.
+We refer to the central piece $[l_{\varphi,\varepsilon}, r_{\varphi,\varepsilon})$ as the dominant sector because it centers around the sensitive direction $\varphi$ with high probability.
+The dominant sector adapts dynamically to the privacy parameter $\varepsilon$: as $\varepsilon$ increases, the dominant sector becomes narrower and more tightly centered around the sensitive direction $\varphi$.
+This adaptivity effectively mitigates the inner-sector errors inherent in the strawman approach, where the sector width is fixed and independent of $\varepsilon$.